-- energy, and engagement with key suppliers) - Consider new reduction targets for CO2 and water
+- Increase emission reduction levels to achieve 2023 target (promote energy conservation activities, introduction of renewable energy, and engagement with key suppliers) - Consider new reduction targets for $CO_2$ and water

 Responding to Climate Change Risks

 The Group has endorsed the Task Force on Climate-related Financial Disclosures (TCFD).
 Based on TCFD recommendations, we proactively disclose information on the four areas of governance, strategy, risk management, and metrics and targets.